CVE-2026-9941

 Google · Chrome

-A use-after-free vulnerability in the ANGLE graphics engine component of Google Chrome allows for potential memory corruption.
+A use-after-free vulnerability in the ANGLE graphics engine of Google Chrome allows for potential arbitrary code execution.

 Executive summary

-A use-after-free vulnerability in Google Chrome’s ANGLE component poses a high risk of arbitrary code execution or system instability.
+A high-severity use-after-free vulnerability in the Google Chrome ANGLE component poses a significant risk of arbitrary code execution through malicious web content.

 Vulnerability